 Indirect 3GPP connection: One mode of 3GPP connection, where there is a relay UE between the device and the 3GPP network.
 Indirect 3GPP connection is established using at least one direct device connection and at least one direct 3GPP connection.

-Relay UE: an entity that has its own subscription/credentials for 3GPP network access and is capable of relaying communications to/from the network for other device.
+Relay UE: a UE that is capable of relaying communications to and from the network for other devices.

-Editor's note: In above, it is assumed that relay UE is one of the devices.
-As study on mIoT progresses, further update of definition or change to other term may need to be done for a device.
-It is FFS whether a device is same as a UE or whether definition of a UE needs update.

 Service continuity: The uninterrupted user experience of a service that is using an active communication when a UE undergoes an access change without, as far as possible, the user noticing the change.

 NOTE 1: In particular Service Continuity encompasses the possibility that after a change the user experience is maintained by a different telecommunication service (e.g. tele- or bearer service) than before the change.